22 free museums in London you need to visit

 London City Calling

-Emily is a born and raised London girl, starting life in the north of the capital then moving down to Fulham in the south west.
-She has a masters degree in Social and Cultural Anthropology from University College London and now works as a freelance travel writer, digital marketer and VA, splitting her life between London and travelling the world.
+Emily is a born and raised London girl, starting life in the north of the capital then moving down to Fulham in the southwest.
+She has a master’s degree in Social and Cultural Anthropology from University College London and now works full-time running this blog and as a freelance travel writer, splitting her life between London and travelling the world as a digital nomad.

 Find me on: Instagram